srishti-R/srishti-R.github.io/profession.md

 layout: page
 title: Projects I've worked on professionally..
 ---
-## Tiyas:
+### Tiyas:
-Worked with an NGO for developing an app that could send SMS to multiple people regarding their ward and different activities the school conducts  time to time.
+Worked with an NGO for developing an app that could send SMS to multiple people regarding their ward and different activities the school conducts from time to time.
 **Uses**: Android Architecture components- Room, LiveData and ViewModels.